What Is A Work Burnout?

 A simple action such as organising your work desk could be beneficial in combating burnout.
-If you are an attention to detail person, crowded spaces are not healthy for you.
+If you are an attention-to-detail person, crowded spaces are not healthy for you.
 You should divide files and folders on your computer to serve your comfort, making all data clear and accessible.
 Put something nostalgic that reminds you of a special memory and keeps you in a good mood.

 8- Unplug Your Connection Regularly

 Your screens and internet networks keep you connected to the business world.
 However, the continuous connection keeps you under stress.
-You should fix certain hours every week or a day on the weekend that makes you totally unplugged from stressors and set a digital detox.
+You should fix certain hours every week or a day on the weekend that makes you unplugged from stressors and set a digital detox.

 9- Give Up Being a Perfectionist